domisginger/oidc-client-js/README.md

 # oidc-client

+This fork has been created to extend CordovaPopupWindow & CordovaPopupNavigator to return callback (as with the standard navigator).
+However the callback is immediate so only suitable if your logout endpoint doen't require input.

 Library to provide OpenID Connect (OIDC) and OAuth2 protocol support for client-side, browser-based JavaScript client applications.
 Also included is support for user session and access token management.